Unterbäch

 As for Unterbäch, the ski lifts are of the ‘enjoy the ride’ variety, moseying along from a low base of 1,220m all the way to 2,420m ish.
 That’s a not too shabby 1,200 skiable vertical.
 The first two lifts are double chairs, the second two are T-bars.
 Another surface tow is in the base area for novices.
 A great place to learn to ski.
 Affordable, interesting and family friendly.
 For most powder hounds the upper lift is where the action is.
 Ascending 425m vertical into the true high alpine, it has a great selection of pistes and a few luscious off-piste zones to the left and right.
 Skiers right are some gentle, light tree options that are a wonderful first foray into this type of freeriding.
 Skier left, after a long traverse, keep pushing high away from the ski run and you have a mixed bowl of powder skiing goodies to feast upon.

-I had a lot of fun skiing the top lift terrain, but the real reason I came was to skin up one the nearby peaks.
+I had a lot of fun skiing the top lift terrain, but the real reason I came was to skin up one of the nearby peaks.
 I chose the 3,050m Dreizehntenhorn.
 A lovely climb, straight forward navigation, the final ascent to the peak requires boot-packing (which in snowboard boots would be a challenge in icy conditions without crampons).
 There are several descent options.
 In high avalanche hazard many work their way down to the Niggelinglicke Col, where gentler slopes lead back into the lifted area, or alternatively return back down the bootpack and descend along the same route as the skin trail (boring!).
 In good, stable snow, there are steep options directly from the summit as well.
 I chose a middle path between the two.
 Snow was a tad funky in parts but was great fun nonetheless.
 Stopped off at Bergrestaurant Ginals for a delicious soup before heading back down to the village.
-The lower half of the pistes area often shared with sledders so keep an eye out, they often go faster than skiers.
+The lower half of the pistes are often shared with sledders so keep an eye out, they often go faster than skiers.
 The final piste into Unterbach has a direct black option that can be seriously icy, but hey, a bit of challenge to end the day is cool.

 Unterbäch does have trails that interlink with Eischoll (and vice-versa) but I didn’t note them at all - too busy enjoying myself.